avanijadeja/work-day-scheduler/README.md

 here I can attached some screenshots of work-day-schuduler applicaiton and links .

-1) The URL of the work-day-scheduler functional, deployed application -
+1. The URL of the work-day-scheduler functional, deployed application -

-2)The URL of the work-day-scduler GitHub repository -
+2. The URL of the work-day-scduler GitHub repository -

-3) Screenshots of work-day-schduler application outputs.
+3. Screenshots of work-day-schduler application outputs.

 ![day_timewithColor](assets/images/day_timeWithColor.png)
 ![eventAdded](assets/images/eventAdded.png)